scverse/governance/in_progress/mission-statement.md

 ## Goals

-We want to make single cell data analysis as accesible as possible.
+We want to make single cell omics data analysis as accesible as possible.
 This means

 * Keeping data open, prioritizing interoperable data formats over serialized objects
-* Diversity, we believe in removing barriers to participation in research, including economic factors and institutional culture.
+* Diversity -- we believe in removing barriers to participation in research, including economic factors and institutional culture.
 Our tools will have the most impact if they are developed by and for a diverse community.
-* Transparency, we do our work as openly as possible and welcome our community to join in the decision making process
+* Transparency -- we do our work as openly as possible and welcome our community to join in the decision making process
 * Simplicity – Invent as little as possible and work with standard pydata types.
-Our users already have to be experts in multiple-fields.
-Lets not raise the bar for usage higher.
+We strive for easy-to-use interfaces that reduce mental overhead.

 ## Abstract